wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 	ipconfig getifaddr en1

-TCP/IP is the basis of all internet communication: web, phone, email, video conferencing, movie streaming - one the lowest level, everything is handled by TCP/IP.
+TCP/IP is the basis of all internet communication: web, phone, email, video conferencing, movie streaming - on the lowest level, everything is handled by TCP/IP.

 #### TCP/IP activity: traceroute & netcat

-**traceroute**
+**traceroute and ping**

 Follow the path of a client/server request through the Internet: